Handmade in small batches with nature’s ingredients

 Pure Natural Essential Oils

 To compliment the quality of the plant oils, adding pure essential oils only ever seemed the right option for scenting our soaps.
-Not only will they bring out the truest scent of the flower or fruit, they harness the wonderful healing properties that will help to calm, invigorate and soothe skin while of course overall well-being.
+Not only will they bring out the truest scent of the flower or fruit, they harness the wonderful healing properties that promotes calm, invigorate and soothe skin while of course overall well-being.

 Clays + Charcoal + Powders